 - Legal liability if someone is injured or killed on your property;

-- Damage caused by falling trees during a storm or the impact of a car;
+- Storm damage caused by falling trees or the impact of a car;

 - Accommodation costs if your house is being repaired.

 - Generally, your home won’t be covered if it’s been unoccupied for 100 continuous days;